Funding

 Research Assistantships are frequently available with individual faculty working on specific projects.

-As students progress in the department, they may have opportunities for Graduate Instructorships and Research Assistantships in other departments such as Global Studies and Human Rights.
-Students work with their adviser to determine the appropriate opening.
+As students progress in the department, they may have opportunities for Graduate Instructorships and Research Assistantships in other departments such as CARLA, Global Studies, the Center fo Premodern Studies, and Human Rights.
+Students work with their advisor to determine the appropriate opening.

 Fellowships & Awards